 The program culminated with pitches by the six participating startups to a panel of judges consisting of BMO executives.
 The winners are:

-- First place: Peanut Butter: Helps employers offer Student Loan Assistance as a benefit, so companies can attract and retain college-educated talent.
+- 1st place: Peanut Butter: Helps employers offer Student Loan Assistance as a benefit, so companies can attract and retain college-educated talent.

 The BMO mentors offered customer and market feedback, along with a deep foundation of how to work with a large bank and nuances that include: processes, supplier engagement, technology due diligence, compliance and regulatory commitments.
 The partnership and the guidance from the BMO mentors have allowed all six startups to sharpen their great products and service offerings.